pvanallen/delft-ai-toolkit/README.md

 ## Getting Started

 ### Starting the System Up
-1. **Power the Robot**: Power on the CRIKIT and Raspberry Pi (RPi) in the following way:
+1. **Power the Robot**: Power on the Arduino and Raspberry Pi (RPi) in the following order:
+     * **Motors**: Turn on the 6V AA battery pack (you can leave this off to disable the servos and wheel motors, or to save the batteries.
+The robot will work fine other than the motors)
+     * **Arduino** Powered by the USB cable from the RPi
-     * **RPi**: Connect a 5V 2A AC adapter, or a USB battery to the DC input of the CRIKIT (which will also power the RPi)
+     * **RPi**: Connect a 5V 2A AC adapter, or the USB battery to the micro USB connector

 1. **Get the WiFi IP address of the Robot**
-     * **Your RPI must already connect by WiFi** - If you haven't already, [set up your RPI to connect to your local WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) using an ethernet cable from your computer to the RPi.
+     * **Your RPI must already connect by WiFi** - If you haven't already, [set up your RPI to connect to your local WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) using an ethernet cable.
-     * **Connect by Ethernet if necessary** - Some networks don't allow connection by the "PI.local" (Bonjour) name.
+     * **Connect by Ethernet if necessary** - Some networks don't allow connection by the .local (Bonjour) name.
 If so, hook up an ethernet cable between your computer and the Raspberry Pi (RPi) on the robot (you may need a [USB-C adapter](https://www.amazon.com/dp/B01M6WQ0T0/ref=twister_B06ZZLKBWJ)
      * **Login to the RPi** - Open a terminal window on your computer, and log into the RPi by typing in the below.
-Change the number at the end of delftbt0 to match the number of your robot, if you needed to change its name (e.g. if you are running more than one at a time).
+Change the number at the end of delftbt0 to match the number of your robot if you changed the name.

      ```bash
      ssh pi@delftbt0.local
      ```
-     * **Password** - The default password for the standard Delft AI Toolkit disk image is **adventures**
+     * **Password** - The default password for the standard Delft AI Toolkit disk image is "adventures"
      * **Get the RPi WiFi IP Address** - Once logged in, copy and save the IP address of the RPi by typing the below.
-If the RPi connected successfully to the WiFi, you'll see an entry for **"wlan0"** which is the WiFi connection - from there copy the IP address (e.g. 10.4.27.47)
+You'll see an entry for **"wlan0"** which is the WiFi connection - from there copy the IP address (e.g. 10.4.27.47)

      ```bash
     ifconfig